alb-i986/assert-retry/README.md

 The first few lines set up the Supplier of actual values, which will poll the message queue for messages.

 Then we have our assertion.
-In this exampple it is asserting that the expected text message will be received within 60 seconds.
+In this example it is asserting that the expected text message will be received within 60 seconds.
 After each failing attempt, it will wait for 5s, and then it will try again.

 If `consumer.receiveNoWait()` throws a `JMSException`, the assertion will be re-tried,